Acknowledgements (Consumer Acknowledgements, Ack, Delivery Acknowledgements)

 A Consumer is an application that receives messages from the broker.
 Watch explanation

 The Delivery tag uniquely identifies the delivery on a channel.
 If the delivery tag is set to 1, multiple messages can be acknowledged with a single method.
 If set to zero, the delivery tag refers to a single message.

-An exchange is responsible for the routing of the messages to the different queues.
-An exchange accepts messages from the producer application and routes them to message queues with help of header attributes, bindings, and routing keys.
+An exchange is responsible for routing the messages to the different queues with the help of header attributes, bindings, and routing keys.
 For example, in RabbitMQ, four different types of exchanges route the message differently using different parameters and binding setups.
 Read more

 A message queue is a queue of messages sent between applications.
 It allow applications to communicate by sending messages to each other.